 As I struggle with my forced solitude, I am happy to have a new bunny living outside my window, keeping me company.
 I seem to have a new rabbit living in the front yard with the arrival of every new spring and summer season.
 So far this particular bunny has been rather quiet, preferring only to be seen in the early morning hours or just before sunset.

-Fortunately, the bunny apparently found a safe hiding when this coyote showed up in hopes of a tasty breakfast.
+Fortunately, the bunny apparently found a safe hiding place when this coyote showed up in hopes of a tasty breakfast.

 Even though he probably would have had little interest in me, I was still glad there was a wall to safely separate us. :)